a5kin/genart/studies/making_of/arcs_of_verona/README.md

 and takes only a little part of the whole image.

 So, to simulate ceiling's lighting, I used two radial gradients.
-First, from from the darker to the lighter version of previous arc's base color.
+First, from the darker to the lighter version of previous arc's base color.
 Second, smaller, from semi-black to fully transparent to create a 'shadow'.

-I also tried to connect each pair of bricks for the two consequent arcs with lines, in attempt to image 'bricks', ceiling is made of.
+I also tried to connect each pair of bricks for the two consequent arcs with lines, in attempt to image 'bricks' ceiling is made of.
 But they all was looking too ugly and breaking my 3D feeling of the scene.
 So, I kept it, just made them very subtle in color, almost indistinguishable from the ceiling's gradients.